Three Rivers Crossing: History

+In February, 2026, it was reported that Chick-fil-A is planning a new location at the mall.
+The restaurant will be located directly south of Target, in the Northeast corner of the current JCPenney parking lot.
+Full build-out is expected in 2027.

 In popular culture

 An episode of the Food Network show Food Court Wars was filmed in the mall.
 The episode titled "Gaufre Gourmet vs. Pressed" originally aired on March 30, 2014.
 The winner of the contest received one year of free rent in the food court, and Gaufre Gourmet opened for business in April 2014.
 However, citing a lack of foot traffic, Gaufre Gourmet closed in September 2014, and the owners have since opened a restaurant in Portland, Oregon.